alasdairtran/fourierflow/README.md

 # fourierflow

-Experiments with label propagation in networks of time series
+Experiments with Fourier layers on simulation data.

 ## Getting Started